-Difficult, disruptive and traumatic life events are a common aspect of our shared humanity.
-These experiences can impact our health and well-being, with lasting physical, emotional, and behavioral problems or work, academic or relationship difficulties.
-But it’s possible to heal from the impact of adversity, as the research on expressive writing demonstrates (Pennebaker & Smyth, 2016; Pennebaker & Evans, 2014).
+Difficult, disruptive and traumatic life events are part of our shared humanity.
+These experiences can cause lasting physical, emotional, and behavioral problems or work, academic or relationship difficulties.
+But it’s possible to heal from the impact of adversity, as the research on expressive writing shows us (Pennebaker & Smyth, 2016; Pennebaker & Evans, 2014).

 The Drive to Understand

-That’s the stress of keeping painful feelings hidden from ourselves or others, and it can have both physical and emotional costs.
+That’s the stress of keeping painful feelings hidden from ourselves or others, which can have both physical and emotional costs.

-Expressive writing helps with this, by providing a structure for safely describing what happened, how we felt then and feel now about it, by enabling us to organize our thoughts abut it.
+Expressive writing helps with this by providing a structure for safely describing what happened, how we felt then and feel now about it, and by letting us organize our thoughts abut it.
 Writing slows us down.
 That’s a good thing.
-It lets us see the connections among past events and current thoughts and feelings.
+It gives us time to see the connections between past events and current thoughts and feelings.

-With writing, we create order from what was previously chaotic.
+Writing allows us to create order from what was experienced as chaotic.
 We replace a tangle of thoughts and feelings with a new perspective.
-We step back to a place from which we can look at the complex causes of the event we experienced, and see how it impacted us.
+We step back to a place from which we can look at the complex causes of the event we experienced, and realize that we can let go of self-blame.
 From there, we can then look toward the future, envisioning new possibilities.

 Writing can help anyone — not just people who consider themselves writers — significantly improve their psychic states and also their physiological well-being.

 ~ Louise DeSalvo, Writing as a Way of Healing